Jbirch-Git/Jbirch-Homelab/Layer 3 - Concepts/NAT/NAT.md

 conf t
 ip nat inside source static 1.1.1.1 10.1.0.3

-Important to note: You need to have a route in the routing table available for the inside local address or else the translation will never happen as the packet is dropped due to no routes being available.
+Important to note: You need to have a route in the routing table available for the outside local address or else the translation will never happen as the packet is dropped due to no routes being available.

 ![R1-Outside-NAT-Ping](Images/R1-Outside-NAT-Ping.png)